abstractfactory/rfc/spec10.md

 As a result, only the first-returned item is visible to the end user.
 Open Metadata MAY provide a warning-message when the retrieved name is not unique.

+Another area in which name-conflicts may happen is in the use of dot-notation for retrieving children.
+If a child occupies the same name as an existing member variable, such as 'data', then that child would NOT be accessible via dot-notation as member variables take precedence over children.

 #### Example implementation

 A graphical user interface could hinder the creation of groups and datasets that would end up hiding another group or dataset.